bmwcarit/joynr/wiki/JavaScriptTutorial.md

 ## Providers

+Have a look into [\<RADIO_HOME\>/src/main/js/radioProvider.js] (/examples/radio-node/src/main/js/radioProvider.js) and [\<RADIO_HOME\>/src/main/js/MyRadioProvider.js]
+(/examples/radio-node/src/main/js/MyRadioProvider.js)
-Have a look into [\<RADIO_HOME\>/src/main/webapp/js/provider.js] (/examples/radio-js/src/main/webapp/js/provider.js) for provider implementation and registration details.
+for provider implementation and registration details.

 ## Consumers

-Have a look into [\<RADIO_HOME\>/src/main/webapp/js/consumer.js] (/examples/radio-js/src/main/webapp/js/consumer.js) for consumer implementation details.
+Have a look into [\<RADIO_HOME\>/src/main/js/radioConsumer.js] (/examples/radio-js/src/main/js/radioConsumer.js) for consumer implementation details.

 ## In Action

 ### Prerequisite

 You need to have Maven installed.
 Joynr is tested with Maven 3.3.3, but more recent versions should also work here.

-For both, consumer and provider, the backend (Bounceproxy and Discovery) has to be started first.
+For both, consumer and provider, the backend (MQTT broker, JEE based Discovery and AccessControl) and a local standalone cluster-controller need to be started first.

 ### Starting the Backend

 Run a MQTT broker (e.g. [Mosquitto](http://mosquitto.org)) listening on port 1883 and deploy discovery-directory-jee and domain-access-controller-jee to a Java EE application server (e.g. Payara):